 I’m a huge fan of free walking tours, especially in Europe, and at first, I wasn’t sure if the same model existed in other cities (naive, huh?) outside the continent.
 Yet, apparently Vancouver also has some nifty options for these types of tours.

 If you’ve limited time to wander the city and wanna see all the big sights, a walking tour is a way to maximize the days that you have available.

 I took the Downtown and Waterfront Tour led by Tour Guys, and had a fantastic experience with them!
 This tour took us to see very well done street art, delicious food trucks, a progressive church, the financial district, and the water front.
 The tour guide also gave us plenty of stories about Vancouver’s past and present that I wouldn’t know walking around alone.
 In addition, the tour was free!
 But make sure to tip whatever you want to show your appreciation to the guides, especially if they do a great job.

 If you’re a solo traveler, these tours are also great ways for you to meet other people to eat and explore with!

 My favorite memories happen when I have absolutely no plans.
 It’s mentally exhausting and stressful for me to rush through subways and buses, hunting for sights on a time limit.
 Don’t get me wrong.
 You want to see the big sights, absolutely; we all travel for the big sights whether we admit it or not.

 But still take the time to simply explore and let your travel memories come to you.

 Being a very safe city, Vancouver’s great for wandering the streets, sampling delicious food trucks, and browsing art galleries.
 Go enjoy!

 Is Vancouver on your travel bucket list?
 Have you ever visited British Columbia’s cosmopolitan city?
 If so, how would you spend 48 hours in Vancouver?
+Where would you go if you had more time?
+I personally recommend Victoria.
 Share in the comments.